 The rehabilitation scheme is based on the latest findings of cruciate ligament research and the principles of training theory.

-Please show the rehabilitation brochure to your physiotherapists and point out that this is not a cruciate ligament plasty.
+Please hand the rehabilitation brochure over to your physiotherapists and point out that this is not a cruciate ligament plasty.

 Mobilisation is the core element of aftercare after a cruciate ligament rupture.
 The patients learn to stand up independently and to move with the surgically treated knee.